Salpingopharyngeus/Tufts-eCTF2024/README.md

 # Tufts eCTF - 2024
 This repository holds the design for an eCTF MISC system designed by the team at Tufts University.

+## Overview
+Our approach focuses on providing a 'Minimal Viable Product' that satisfies the security requirements at a level we are most confident in completing and testing.
+We aim to implement robust security controls that steer away from an over-engineered approach but do not compromise on core security practices.
+Our methodologies allow us to effectively implement and concretely test both functional and security requirements while providing flexibility to append additional layers of security.

+## Security Requirements
+1. **Application Processor (AP) Boot Validation**
+   - The AP should only boot if all components are present AND valid.
+Our solution involves:
+     - Checking if the required number of components are connected
+     - Verifying component IDs against provisioned IDs
+     - Implementing a two-way authentication using a confidential piece of data from Global Secrets

+2. **Component Boot Validation**
+   - Components should only boot after being commanded by a valid AP that has confirmed the component's integrity.
+We implement a two-way authentication scheme between the AP and components before the boot process.

+3. **Confidentiality of Attestation PIN and Replacement Token**
+   - The Attestation PIN and Replacement Token will be encrypted using a robust symmetric encryption method (e.g., AES256) or hashed before being passed in during the AP Build step to ensure they are not stored in plain text.

+4. **Confidentiality of Component Attestation Data**
+   - The Component Attestation Data will be encrypted in storage and decrypted by the AP only when needed to ensure confidentiality.

+5. **Secure Communications**
+   - The integrity and authenticity of messages sent and received using the post-boot "MISC" secure communications functionality will be ensured through:
+     - Two-way authentication before every data transaction
+     - Symmetric encryption for each data transaction
+     - Checking packet size and setting packet frequency to prevent packet injection

+## Functional Requirements
+Our implementation covers the following functional requirements:
+- Build Deployment and Global Secrets generation
+- Listing connected Components
+- Attesting Components with a valid Attestation PIN
+- Replacing Components with a valid Replacement Token
+- Secure Boot process with integrity checks
+- Secure Send & Receive functionality after successful boot

+Please refer to the design document for more detailed information on our solutions and additional ideas for implementation.

 ## Layout